How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 The real estate industry is fiercely competitive and fraught with danger.
 IoT connects job sites, machinery, and people, allowing insurers to digitally monitor the site, analyze land stability, and collect real-time data.

-Because the market comprises so many different insurance products, each area has its own set of options.
+Because the market is made up of so many different insurance products, each area has its own set of options.
 The following are some more generic examples that apply to all industries:

-• Embedded sensors in commercial infrastructure to monitor environmental conditions, detect smoke, CO2, mold, and other measures, and automatically adjust the environmental conditions to prevent potential harmful events.
+• Embedded sensors in commercial infrastructure to monitor environmental conditions and quickly detect smoke, co2, mold, and other measures and automatically adjust the environmental conditions to prevent potential harmful events.

 • Wearables on workers to track location and warn if they get close to a dangerous place.
 Also, this would prevent fraudulent claims of workplace accidents.